warmans/cv/CV.md

 scrum process and so on.
 After a few years in this role I wanted to move back to development full time and changed my position to one with technical leadership aspects but mostly development responsibilities.*

-*At Travelaudience (Amadeus) I work primarily as a back-end Go developer on core adserving products.
+*At Travelaudience (Amadeus) I work primarily as a back-end Go developer on core ad-serving products.
 Additionally, I did a substantial amount of work to maintain and improve orchestration tools (writing Ansible roles, ensuring apps are packaged correctly etc).
 However, I didn't stay in this role very long as I didn't find the travel industry to be particularly inspiring.*